Chợ Lớn: History

 The city of Chợ Lớn was established by the Hoa community.
 The Lê dynasty which was the ruling family in the sixteenth century began to decline in power and two rival families, the Trịnh and Nguyễn families began to vie for power to fill in the void of the Lê.
-The Nguyễn lords was then appointed as Viceroy of the South with headquarters at Huế where they encouraged Chinese immigration to settle down into the area.
+The Nguyễn lords were then appointed as Viceroy of the South with headquarters at Huế where they encouraged Chinese immigration to settle down into the area.

-In 1778, Hoa people living in Biên Hòa had to take refuge in what is now Chợ Lớn because they were retaliated against by the Tây Sơn forces for their support of the Nguyễn lords.
+In 1778, Hoa people living in Biên Hòa (mostly in City Isle; Cù lao Phố of Hiệp Hòa ward nowadays) had to take refuge in what is now Chợ Lớn because they were retaliated against by the Tây Sơn forces for their support of the Nguyễn lords.
 In 1782, more than 10,000 Hoa people were again massacred by the Tây Sơn and had to rebuild.
-They built high embankments against the flows of the river, and called their new settlement Tai-Ngon (meaning "embankment" in Cantonese).
+They built high embankments against the flows of the river and called their new settlement Tai-Ngon (Đê ngạn; meaning "embankment" in Cantonese).

 Chợ Lớn was incorporated as a city in 1879, 11 km from Saigon.
 By the 1930s, it had expanded to the city limit of Saigon.
 On April 27, 1931, Chợ Lớn and the neighboring city of Saigon were merged to form a single city called Saigon–Cholon.
 The official name, however, never entered everyday vernacular and the city continued to be referred to as Saigon.
 "Cholon" was dropped from the city's official name in 1956, after Vietnam gained independence from France in 1955.

 During the Vietnam War, soldiers and deserters from the United States Army maintained a thriving black market at Chợ Lớn, trading in various American and especially U.S. Army-issue items.
 This was the area, near the Quan Âm Pagoda where photojournalist Eddie Adams took his famous execution photograph.
 Four Australian journalists were also killed in Chợ Lớn during the Tet Offensive in 1968.

 Today, Chợ Lớn attracts many tourists, especially mainland Chinese and Taiwanese.